About Us

 In Goathurst, we have opportunities every week to meet together for a service of worship, which extends our understanding of the Gospel and helps us develop a deeper sense of faith.

 Our pattern of services vary from week to week, the general monthly pattern is to be found elsewhere on this website.
-We have fellowship with those we see only occasionally at the Benefice Services held in one of the churches usually in a month of five Sundays on the last.
-We all benefit from meeting and worshipping together in one of the six churches.
+We have fellowship with those we see only occasionally at the Benefice Services usually on a fifth Sunday.
+We all benefit from meeting and worshipping together in one of the churches.

-On Wednesday mornings a short service of Celtic Morning Prayer is held in the Kemeys-Tynte Pew in the church.
+On Monday afternoons during term time the Goathurst Fellowship Group meet at 2pm. and on Wednesday mornings at 9.30 a short service of Celtic Morning Prayer, both of which are held in the in the church.

-A Benefice news sheet is produced to keep the six churches in touch and to broadcast events to come.
+A Benefice news sheet is produced to keep the nine churches in touch and to broadcast events to come.
 These are available at the church services each Sunday and by email.

 Printed booklets are used for all services including the Prayer Book Holy Communion and Evening Prayer.